 Your dog needs healthy fats and two of the most important essential fatty acids (EFAs) are Omega 3 and Omega 6 EFA.
 These help your pet in the following ways:

-- Omegas 3 and 6 EFA prevent inflammation and certain cancers in dogs.
+- Omegas 3 and 6 EFA prevent inflammation and certain diseases in dogs.

 - As in humans, Omega 3 essential fatty acids and fish oil supplements can improve heart health and reduce the risk of cardiovascular disease in canines.